 - City and county stamps

 What is a Loan Estimate Form?

 As mentioned earlier, lenders are required to give you a form called a Loan Estimate (Before October 2015 this was called a “Good Faith Estimate”) within three business days of receiving a loan application.
 If they don’t, they are in violation of the Truth in Lending Act.
 This estimate provides overall details about the loan and are actually fairly straightforward so reviewing multiple estimates can help you narrow down your options.
 A loan estimate will not affect your credit score as this is done before the lender approves your application.
-The loan estimate details include the mortgage application fees and may also include: the loan amount, term length, estimate closing costs, interest rate, tax and insurance costs, inspection fees, document fees, any repayment penalties, and escrow account expenses.
+The loan estimate details include the mortgage application fees and may also include: the loan amount, term length, estimated closing costs, interest rate, tax and insurance costs, inspection fees, document fees, any repayment penalties, and escrow account expenses.

 Mortgage Application Fees When Refinancing

 If you are looking into refinancing your home instead, you may consider first the savings you can make to determine if the costs are worth it.
 To avoid confusion, know that borrowers applying for a home equity line of credit (HELOC), a manufactured housing loan that is not secured, or a home-buyer assistance program loan will receive a truth-in-lending disclosure instead of a loan estimate form.
 Those applying for a reverse mortgage will receive a HUD-1 settlement statement

 Mortgage Application Fees: Conclusion